 Chiron: Mythology & Symbolism, The Roof & Return, and Healing

-Chiron was discovered on November 1st, 1977 in Pasadena, California by the American astronomer Charles T. Kowal.
+Chiron was discovered on November 1st, 1977, in Pasadena, California, by the American astronomer Charles T. Kowal.
 The newly discovered celestial body did not fit into existing categories and has been reclassified several times as an asteroid, a comet, and a ‘planetoid’.
-In astronomy, it holds dual classification as comet 95P and Minor Planet 2060, but in Human Design and astrology it’s simply referred to as “Chiron” or “Kiron”.
+In astronomy, it is classified as both comet 95P and Minor Planet 2060, but in Human Design and astrology, it’s simply referred to as “Chiron” or “Kiron”.

 As a planetary body, Chiron is relatively small, only 180km in diameter.
-It has a “cometary” tail as long as 300,000 km which is sometimes visible and other times not.
-Interestingly, after Chiron was discovered, many astronomers began to notice the object in older images going back as far as the late 1800s.
-Its orbit around the Sun can vary widely, but most of the time it is positioned between Saturn and Uranus, which apparently was connected to its naming and carries over to some of its meaning in the birth chart.
+It has a “cometary” tail as long as 300,000 km, which is sometimes visible and other times not.
+Interestingly, after Chiron was discovered, many astronomers began to notice the object in older images dating back to the late 1800s.
+Its orbit around the Sun can vary widely, but most of the time it is positioned between Saturn and Uranus, which was apparently connected to its naming and carries over into some of its meaning in the birth chart.

 Chiron was perhaps the greatest Centaur in classical Greek mythology.
-Chiron’s mother Philyra was an Oceanid or sea nymph who turned herself into a horse while trying to escape from Zeus’ affection and interests.
+Chiron’s mother, Philyra, was an Oceanid or sea nymph who turned herself into a horse while trying to escape from Zeus’s affection and interests.
 However, Zeus prevailed and impregnated her.
 When she gave birth, the newborn was half-human and half-horse.
-She was so horrified with being the mother of a “monster” that she prayed to the gods to change her into a tree which ultimately led to Chiron being abandoned by both parents when her wish was granted.
-Chiron was rescued by a shepherd who took him to the Sun god Apollo with whom he went through various initiation rites and learned medicine, music, and other skills.
+She was so horrified by being the mother of a “monster” that she prayed to the gods to change her into a tree, which ultimately led to Chiron being abandoned by both parents when her wish was granted.
+Chiron was rescued by a shepherd, who brought him to the Sun god Apollo, with whom he underwent various initiation rites and learned medicine, music, and other skills.
 Chiron became a skilled healer and teacher who tutored Achilles, Asclepius, Hercules, Jason, and other heroes.
-In the Greek myth, Chiron is accidentally pierced by a poisoned arrow shot by his student Heracles.
-Since his father was a god, Chiron was immortal, and could not die nor could he heal himself.
+In Greek mythology, Chiron is accidentally pierced by a poisoned arrow shot by his student, Heracles.
+Since his father was a god, Chiron was immortal and could neither die nor heal himself.
 He prayed to the gods to relieve him of his suffering and let him die.
-In gratitude for his teachings, they gave him his wish and placed him in the sky on Mount Olympus with the other gods.
+In gratitude for his teachings, they granted his wish and placed him in the sky on Mount Olympus among the other gods.

 The Symbolism of Chiron

-Symbolic of its position in the Solar System between Saturn and Uranus, Chiron is also seen as a bridge between the traditional or conventional structures and the new or revolutionary.
-We can see this in the Greek root ‘cheir’ (meaning hand) of the name which is shared with the Chiropractic profession that has elements of conventional medical practice combined with more alternative or holistic approaches to health and healing.
-We can also recognize this theme of integrating two worlds through the symbolism of the Centaur being half-human and half-animal.
+Symbolic of its position in the Solar System between Saturn and Uranus, Chiron is also seen as a bridge between the traditional structures and the new or revolutionary.
+We can see this in the Greek root ‘cheir’ (meaning ‘hand’) of the name, which is shared with the Chiropractic profession, which combines elements of conventional medical practice with more alternative or holistic approaches to health and healing.
+We can also recognize this theme of integrating two worlds through the symbolism of the Centaur, which is half-human and half-animal.

-With Chiron’s spending most of its time outside the orbit of Saturn (which symbolically represents the limits of the material world), Chiron can also bring up themes of ‘exile’ or areas where we feel outside of the herd or conventional narrative in some way.
-There may be an experience of being different, unique, or not understood – themes related to Uranus (a planet often associated with liberation, individuality, and freedom).
+With Chiron spending most of its time outside the orbit of Saturn (which symbolically represents the limits of the material world), Chiron can also bring up themes of ‘exile’ or areas where we feel outside the herd or the conventional narrative in some way.
+There may be a sense of being different, unique, or misunderstood, themes associated with Uranus (a planet often linked to liberation, individuality, and freedom).

 Chiron Glyph

-In keeping with this symbolism, graphically Chiron is shown as a glyph of a “key” that some associate with transcendence and moving beyond the limits of three-dimensional reality and into higher levels of awareness and consciousness, merging heaven and earth so to speak.
+In keeping with this symbolism, Chiron is graphically depicted as a “key” that some associate with transcendence, moving beyond the limits of three-dimensional reality into higher levels of awareness and consciousness, merging heaven and earth, so to speak.
 Chiron can represent where we break out of our secure but often limiting reality constructs (Saturn) into the transpersonal, and the wounding that can be experienced in the process.
-Like Chiron’s relatively small size as a celestial body located beyond the limits of what can be seen by the unaided eye, it can also describe things that are invisible or that seem insignificant, but in actuality are quite powerful.
-Chiron seems to represent something beyond our common or mundane understanding that transcends and synthesizes what came before with the potential of the future.
+Like Chiron’s relatively small size as a celestial body beyond the limits of the unaided eye, it can also describe things that are invisible or seem insignificant but are, in fact, quite powerful.
+Chiron appears to represent something beyond our ordinary, mundane understanding, transcending and synthesizing what came before with the potential of the future.

-When looked at within the context of the larger life story we may see that Chiron may indeed hold the key to the liberation and transcendence which ultimately bring an experience of integration and healing.
-And yet for all of the symbolism and meaning associated with Chiron in mythology and astronomically, it still appears to defy exact categorization for many practicing astrologers and analysts.
+When viewed within the context of the larger life story, we may see that Chiron may indeed hold the key to the liberation and transcendence that ultimately lead to an experience of integration and healing.
+And yet, for all of the symbolism and meaning associated with Chiron in mythology and astronomically, it still appears to defy exact categorization for many practicing astrologers and analysts.

 Coming Off The Roof

-In Human Design, Chiron is best known for the role it plays in the overall story where one enters into the third (and often last) stage of life at the age of approximately 50 years.
-This is the “Coming Off The Roof” transition for the 6th Line most commonly referenced for those with 6th Lines in their Profile like the 6/2, 6/3, 4/6, and 3/6 (the line activations of the Personality and Design Suns).
+In Human Design, Chiron is best known for its role in the overall story, in which one enters the third (and often last) stage of life at approximately 50 years of age.
+This is the “Coming Off The Roof” transition for the 6th Line, most commonly referenced for those with 6th Lines in their Profile, like the 6/2, 6/3, 4/6, and 3/6 (the line activations of the Personality and Design Suns).

-The second phase of life, from the Saturn Return around age 29 until about 50, is more observational and removed, with the mind or body spending these years relatively disengaged, distant, or aloof in some way.
-This phase is focused on healing or recovering from the first phase, and when the individual can begin to establish their own authority, objectivity, and regain some optimism for what lies ahead.
-Interestingly, a lot of individuals seem to resist this phase, feeling like they can’t or don’t have permission to pull back, rest, or take a different approach to life.
+The second phase of life, from the Saturn Return around age 29 until about 50, is more observational and removed, with the mind or body spending these years relatively disengaged, distant, or aloof.
+This phase is focused on healing or recovering from the first phase and on helping the individual begin to establish their own authority and objectivity and regain some optimism about what lies ahead.
+Interestingly, many people seem to resist this phase, feeling they can’t or don’t have permission to pull back, rest, or take a different approach to life.

 As 6th Line Profiles approach the age of 50, they begin the process of re-entering life in a more direct and engaging way as a leader, visionary, or Role Model.
-This is someone who ‘walks their talk’ with integrity based on the experiences and learning of the first thirty years of life combined with the development of one’s seeing and objectivity in the second phase of life.
-From the roof, the 6th Line has a transcendent view that goes beyond the other line frequencies in the hexagram.
+This is someone who ‘walks their talk’ with integrity based on the experiences and learning of the first thirty years of life, combined with the development of one’s seeing and objectivity in the second phase of life.
+From the roof, the 6th Line offers a transcendent view that transcends the other line frequencies in the hexagram.
 It can see what came before as well as what is coming next.

 It’s said that life truly begins at 50 for those with 6th Line Profiles or a predominance of 6th Lines in their design.
-Depending on whether the individual has the 6th Profile Line on the Black or Red side of one’s design, the process will be experienced through the Mind or Body respectively.
-A 6/2 Profile will experience the three-phase process through the mind and their consciousness where a 4/6 Profile would experience these transitions through their body and form.
+Depending on whether the individual has the 6th Profile Line on the Black or Red side of one’s design, the process will be experienced through the Mind or Body, respectively.
+A 6/2 Profile will experience the three-phase process through the mind and their consciousness, whereas a 4/6 Profile would experience these transitions through their body and form.

 The Chiron Return Cycle Chart

 Here is an example using Robert Smith’s birth chart (left) and his Chiron Return chart (right).
-Robert Smith is the leader, singer/songwriter, guitar player, and only consistent original member of the British rock band ‘The Cure’.
-His Chiron return occurred on February 24th, 2010 at the age of 50 years.
+Robert Smith is the leader, singer-songwriter, guitarist, and only consistent original member of the British rock band ‘The Cure’.
+His Chiron return occurred on February 24th, 2010, at the age of 50 years.

 The Cycle Cross is the Right Angle Cross of Planning 1 with a 1/3 Profile.
 What this tells us is that one of the main themes of his third phase of life is investigating and experimenting with his connection to family and community and how to move forward into the future with a sense of focus and skillful expression.

-With his 1st line body (5/1 Profile), investigation and introspection is probably something already familiar to Robert.
-And here at 50, it moves out front into his awareness – that he might find more security in the potential of the bonds that have been in place over the years and come together with a greater sense of connection and support as he moves into the later stages of life.
+With his 1st line body (5/1 Profile), investigation and introspection are probably something already familiar to Robert.
+And here, at 50, it moves to the forefront of his awareness, so he might find more security in the potential of the bonds that have been in place over the years and come together with a greater sense of connection and support as he moves into the later stages of life.

 The Chiron Return Nodes represent the environment Robert is here to experience and learn about in this third stage of life.
-When we look to the Nodal gates of the Chiron Return chart we have the 54.6 and 53.6 on the Personality side and 61.2 and 62.2 on the Design side.
-The 61/62 suggests that he might find himself in a mentally influenced environment of establishing the truth and facts of where he currently stands in his life story.
+When we look at the Nodal gates of the Chiron Return chart, we see 54.6 and 53.6 on the Personality side, and 61.2 and 62.2 on the Design side.
+The 61/62 suggests that he might find himself in a mentally influenced environment, seeking to establish the truth and facts about where he currently stands in his life story.
 The 54/53 on the Personality side is oriented towards seeing who is ambitious and driven in starting a new cycle of growth and development with his band and work.

 The Cure’s Robert Smith

 We’ve already seen that the return chart brings in the ‘Educational’ Channel of Community (37-40) in the Cycle Cross as well as the Channel of Awareness (61-24).
-The 61-24 is the ‘Design of a Thinker’ which is about individual knowing.
-During this time, Robert may have experienced mental pressure to know the truth or perhaps to explore the deeper mysteries of life.
-This may have been a process of coming to his own awareness of what it all meant or better yet to know that life is a mystery and he will never figure it all out.
+The 61-24 is the ‘Design of a Thinker’, which is about individual knowing.
+During this time, Robert may have felt pressure to know the truth or to explore the deeper mysteries of life.
+This may have been a process of coming to his own awareness of what it all meant, or better yet, to know that life is a mystery and he will never figure it all out.

-We can look to the Personal influences coming in from the Gate activations with the return bringing in Gate 52 connecting with his natal Gate 9 creating the Channel of Concentration, and Gate 30 connecting with his natal Gate 41 creating the Channel of Recognition.
-Since these influences potentially span decades over the third phase of life, they may not show up in the life as discrete peoples and events, but rather the background themes that support the full expression of his purpose and role in the totality.
-The 52-9 Channel of Concentration brings a focus to his life as a whole with the 41-30 Channel of Recognition bringing the desire for an experience that may feel fated in some way.
-Whether this focus and these experiences are correct for him will depend on his Sacral response and instincts in the moment with whatever life brings in.
+We can look to the Personal influences coming in from the Gate activations, with the return bringing in Gate 52, connecting with his natal Gate 9, creating the Channel of Concentration, and Gate 30, connecting with his natal Gate 41, creating the Channel of Recognition.
+Since these influences potentially span decades during the third phase of life, they may not appear in life as discrete people and events, but rather as background themes that support the full expression of his purpose and role in the totality.
+The 52-9 Channel of Concentration brings a focus to his life as a whole, with the 41-30 Channel of Recognition bringing the desire for an experience that may feel fated in some way.
+Whether this focus and these experiences are correct for him will depend on his Sacral response and instincts in the moment, as life unfolds.

 Wounding and Healing

-One can also derive more insight into how the themes of “wounding” play out in Robert’s life story by taking a deeper look at Chiron’s placement in the birth chart or BodyGraph along with the Chiron Return Cycle chart.
-In the birth chart, the Gate and Line position of Personality Chiron can provide deeper insight into the core themes of wounding the person is here to work with.
+One can also gain deeper insight into how the themes of “wounding” play out in Robert’s life story by examining Chiron’s placement in the birth chart or BodyGraph, along with the Chiron Return Cycle chart.
+In the birth chart, the Gate and Line position of Personality Chiron can provide deeper insight into the core themes of wounding that the person is here to work with.

 MMI Software